prolific-ac/prolific-ac.github.com/_posts/2015-08-12-were-down-for-maintenance.md

 Hi,

-We're down for a but of server maintenance.
+We're down for a bit of server maintenance.
 We'll be back up ASAP!
 Check back soon.